10 Best Things to Do in Kuala Lumpur Malaysia

 1. Visiting the Petronas Towers

-This must be the top Kuala Lumpur points of interest because it takes such a dominant position on the skyline.
-It not only takes pride in the city but, it is an iconic building in the world because the two towers are the tallest in the world.
+This must be the top Kuala Lumpur point of interest because it takes such a dominant position on the skyline.
+It takes pride in the city and is an iconic building in the world because the two towers are the tallest in the world.

-The Petronas twin towers not onlygive the best views of Kuala Lumpur, butthey also have many attractions inside for visitor.
+The Petronas twin towers not only give the best views of Kuala Lumpur, but they also have many attractions inside for visitors.

-For the kids, one of the best attractions inside the towers is the Petrosains Discovery Centre which is a 7,000 square meter interactive science park that is located on the fourth floor.
+One of the best attractions inside the towers for the kids is the Petrosains Discovery Centre a 7,000-square-meter interactive science park on the fourth floor.
 Its focus is on how petroleum was created, but it can keep children entertained for a few hours.

 Batu Caves Kuala Lumpur